Challenges: Science, Engineering, Math, and Logic

 Challenges, problems, & discrepant events

 Challenges are problems, activities, and tasks that require a solution that is novel, for the person, who accepts the challenge.
-Usually challenges are thought of as solveable, whereas discrepant events are perceived as illogical or not possible.
+Usually challenges are thought of as solvable, whereas discrepant events are characterized as illogical or unclear.

 - Challenge-Based-Learning (CBL),

 - Project Based-Learning (PBL)

 - Has a problem, challenge, situation, or activity.

 - Each requires a solution, tool, product, strategy/technology, method, or activity.
 And

 - Each produces a result, end, product, end condition, change to or learning outcome.

 The time period of each varies depending on how the problem, challenge, situation, activity, investigation is framed.
 And the depth of investigation of each problem, challenge, situation, or activity will vary depending on how it is described.